blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/runninginjenkins.md

    1. **Name**: `DETECT\_JAR`.
    1. **Value:** `<path to the Detect jar file on your Jenkins node>`.

-**Note:** When your build runs, Jenkins looks for configured environment variables, and if it locates DETECT\_JAR, it uses that instead of pulling the latest Detect shell script.
+**Note:** When your build runs, Jenkins looks for configured environment variables, and if it locates DETECT\_JAR, it uses that instead of pulling the latest [solution_name] shell script.
 ## Air Gap option
 [solution_name] can be configured to run in an air gap fashion, see: [Air Gap](../../downloadingandrunning/airgap.md).